-- Microsoft Visual Studio 2008: Install it with the default configuration.
+- Microsoft Visual Studio 2008: Install it with the Full configuration, or select Custom and check X64 Compilers and Tools under Microsoft Visual Studio 2008 Professional Edition/Language Tools/Visual C++.
 Once finished, install the SP1.
-Once finished, install the 4 updates one by one.
+Then, install the 4 updates one by one.

 - Microsoft Visual C++ 1.52c: Unzip the MSVC15 folder from Microsoft - Visual C++ 1.52c - Installation CD.zip to C:\, so you have C:\MSVC15.
 Then, create an environment variable 'MSVC16_ROOT' pointing to that directory.